BabyFnord/update_wekan/README.md

 ### Requirements

 A working WeKan instance to be found at `~/wekan/` and working Node.js 14.21.3.
 The latter is unsupported (EOL) on Uberspace 7, you need to manually install it.
 The workaround is to put Node.js 14.21.3 at `~/opt/node14.21.3` and instead of building `fibers` (which will fail at startup time), and to copy the required Node `fibers` from a previous version v6.86 into the downloaded WeKan folder.
-The adapted startup-script and fibers version will be provided at a later stage …
+The fibers version will be provided at a later stage …

 ### Get update_wekan